CalicoCatalyst/hs-100/README.md

 # hs-100
 Simple Java API for TP-Link HS100 Plugs.
 Although it should work for all HS plugs, hs-100 is the only type it is verified and confirmed to work with.

+### Status
+As of April.9.2018 Changes and Updates are being worked on.
+These may include refactoring of the entire class, addition of utilities such as network scanners, plug name identifiers, and other miscellaneous changes.
+I am currently recoding my application that uses this API and will be making changes to the API that I feel are warranted for regular ease of use and implementation.

+ETA: May 1 2018

 ## Getting Started

 There is one class central to the HS-100 API.
 This is the HS100.java class.
 It represents a physical plug.